 A client is an instance of the Optimizely SDK running with a specific datafile and other configuration settings.
 To use the SDK, get the appropriate datafile and then instantiate a client with it.
 This client exposes all the methods you need to activate experiments, track events, and perform other tasks.

 An impression is a unit of measurement of usage.
 In Full Stack, Optimizely counts an impression each time an experiment is activated and a decision event is sent.
-See Manage impressions for more information about:
+See Implement impressions for more information about: